SENSUIKAN!

 Detached from escorting MOUNT VERNON, HMS JUPITER races to respond to a distress message from a nearby merchant.
 After a two-hour ASDIC hunt, JUPITER detects an underwater contact and delivers two devastating depth-charge attacks.
 The heavily damaged I-60 surfaces astern of JUPITER – too close for her to use her main armament.

 I-60 is damaged and unable to dive, but Hasegawa attempts to fight the destroyer with his 4.7-inch deck gun.
 JUPITER alters course and opens fire with her starboard Oerlikon AA gun.
-As I-60's sailors emerge from the conning tower to man the deck gun, they are raked by 20-mm fire.
-As they fall, other crewmen run to take their place.
+As I-60's sailors emerge from the conning tower to man the deck gun, the Japanese are raked by JUPITER's 20-mm Oerlikon fire.
+As they fall, other gunners run to take their place.
 I-60 manages to get off seven to eight shells a minute, even though the Oerlikons keep picking off the gun crew.

-One of I-60's 4.7-inch rounds puts JUPITER's open twin-gun mount "A" out of action, killing three men and wounding nine.
+One of I-60's 4.7-inch rounds puts JUPITER's open-backed twin-gun mount "A" out of action, killing three men and wounding nine.
 JUPITER then fires two torpedoes at the submarine, but these also miss.

 JUPITER's remaining four 4.7-in guns score two or three hits on I-60; her deck gun is no longer manned, but she returns fire from a 7.7-mm machine gun.
 Smoke pours from the listing submarine.